Braverman demands ’emergency legislation’ blocking off ECHR after Rwanda ruling

 It comes after Mrs Braverman accused the Prime Minister of being “uncertain” and “weak” in an incendiary letter where she claimed she had agreed to be his home secretary on “certain conditions”, including a number commitments on migration.

-Former deputy prime minister Damien Green offered support for Mr Sunak following his press conference.
+Former deputy prime minister Damian Green offered support for Mr Sunak following his press conference.

 Describing the proposals as “perfectly measured”, he said he was glad the Prime Minister was not heeding calls to ditch the ECHR.